UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 ~~~
 {: .output}

-Which we can explore in the console and check for highlights to make sure this is the right data.
+We can explore in the console and check for highlights to make sure this is the right data.

 Could you guess why we got this number?